Why Work with the Boston Nanny Centre?

 Boston Nanny Centre offers a range of job types for Boston’s best nannies.

 Our portfolios are tailored to highlight your experience and skills to attract the perfect family for you.
 Your portfolio will be between 8 and 13 pages (on average).
 They contain your education and employment history, responses to theoretical child care situations, information about your personality, write-ups of conversations we’ve had with 4 to 6 of your references, and a photo.

 Nanny responsibilities vary depending upon the particular needs of the family, and may include but are not limited to: meeting all of the child’s daily needs, planning developmentally appropriate indoor and outdoor activities, transportation, homework supervision, children’s meal preparation, children’s laundry, changing children’s bed linens, loading/unloading the dishwasher, and general tidying.
 Nanny/Household Managers may perform any of the preceding tasks, as well as family laundry support, family meal preparation, family errands (i.e. to post office, pharmacy, dry cleaners), grocery shopping, organization projects, scheduling, and coordination of services for family pets.

 The entirety of Boston and the Greater Boston Area and beyond.
 Specific towns include: Cambridge, Somerville, Medford, Malden, Winthrop, Arlington, Watertown, Waltham, Brookline, Newton, Wellesley, Needham, Dedham, Milton, Quincy, Braintree, Weymouth, Hingham, Cohasset, Duxbury, Canton, Norwood, Westwood, Medfield, Dover, Sherborn, Wayland, Weston, Framingham, Lincoln, Maynard, Lexington, Bedford, Concord, Carlisle, Woburn, Stoneham, Wakefield, Lynnfield, Burlington, Sharon, Natick, Belmont, Acton, Melrose, Winchester and beyond.
 If you don’t see your location listed here, please contact us.

-Our background check covers: a comprehensive criminal history, criminal history checks in each county that the nanny has resided in, federal criminal history checks in each state that the nanny has resided in, the sex offender registry, the national security watch list, a social security number validation trace, and a driving record check (if applicable).
+Our background check covers: a comprehensive criminal history, criminal history checks in each county that the nanny has resided in, federal criminal history checks in each state that the nanny has resided in, the sex offender registry, the national security watch list, and a driving record check (if applicable).

 It is rare that we have a client who is open to allowing their nanny to bring their own children to work.